markcunninghamuk/FluidTest/Readme.md

 ## Referenced Components
 Thanks to the guys who have worked on Polly.
 It used to handle the retry mechanism internally. https://github.com/App-vNext/Polly

+## Future Enhancements
+Please raise issues using the gitHub Issues tab.

 ## Good luck